 Construction and framing

 Standard ceiling heights in many older homes?
-On top of that, 8 feet.
+That said, 8 feet.
 But 11-foot ceilings show up in custom builds, lofts, and renovated commercial spaces.
 If you're ordering drywall, crown molding, or baseboard for an 11-foot wall, you're working with 132 inches.

 Flooring and materials